Trying to Conceive Again

 A tubal patency test might be available if you have been trying to conceive for a year and are not pregnant if you are under the age of 35, or six months if you are over the age of 35.
 You should visit your health care provider to discuss this.

-Hysterosalpingography (HIS-tur-oh-sal-ping-GOG-ru-fee) or HSG test is a procedure to investigate the shape of the uterine cavity and the shape and patency (the state of not being blocked or obstructed) of the Fallopian tubes.
-The test involves having a speculum examination like a during a smear test and an x-ray of the uterus and the Fallopian tubes.
-The doctors inject a special radiographic dye into the uterine cavity through the vagina and cervix which shows up on the x-ray.
+Hysterosalpingography (HIS-tur-oh-sal-ping-GOG-ru-fee) or HSG test or a Hystero Contrast Sonography (HyCoSy) are procedures to investigate the shape of the uterine cavity and the shape and patency of the Fallopian tubes (whether they may be blocked or obstructed).
+Both tests involve having a speculum inserted (like a during a smear test) and an x-ray or an ultrasound of the uterus and the Fallopian tubes.
+The doctors inject a special radiographic dye or contrast fluid into the uterine cavity through the vagina and cervix which shows up on the x-ray or ultrasound.
 They then watch to see if the dye moves freely through the uterus and Fallopian tubes to look for a block that may be causing fertility problems.
-Hysterosalpingo Contrast Sonography (HyCoSy) is a similar process using ultrasound.
-If the Fallopian tubes are open, the special dye will fill the tubes and spill out into the abdominal cavity.
-If the Fallopian tubes are full or partially blocked the dye will not flow freely and whether the blockage is located at the junction of the Fallopian tube and the uterus (proximal) or whether it is at the end of the Fallopian tube (distal) can also be determined.

 Back to top